Where in Gaza is al-Ahli Arab Hospital hit amid war with Israel?

 “The devastation witnessed, coupled with the sacrilegious targeting of the church, strikes at the very core of human decency.
 We assert unequivocally that this is deserving international condemnation and retribution,” the Anglican Diocese of Jerusalem, which runs the hospital, said in a statement.

-In the first hours after the blast, a Gaza civil defence chief said 300 people were killed, while health ministry sources put the figure at 500.
+In the first hours after the blast, a Gaza civil defence chief said 300 people were killed, while health ministry sources put the figure at 471 and 28 in critical condition.

 Where were the victims taken after the explosion in the hospital?